Startup Glossary – 40+ Startup Terms Every Startup Founder & Entrepreneur Should Know

 Acquisition

-The state of taking over a startup or business by another company by purchasing its shares or assets.
-Example: UAE Minister of Economy Approves the Acquisition of Careem by Uber
+The process of taking over a startup or business by another company or person by purchasing its shares or assets.
+Example: UAE Minister of Economy Approves the Acquisition of Careem by Uber.

 Acqui-hired